tomaszmichalak/experience-manager-learn.en/help/sites/components/core-components-feature-video-understand.md

 version: 6.3, 6.4, 6.5
 ---

-# Understanding [!DNL Core Components]{#understanding-core-components}
+# Understanding Core Components{#understanding-core-components}

-[!DNL Adobe] product management provides an overview of the new [!DNL AEM] [!DNL Core Components] and covers the details of the open source license.
+[!DNL Adobe] product management provides an overview of the new AEM WCM Core Components and covers the details of the open source license.

 >[!VIDEO](https://video.tv.adobe.com/v/18926/?quality=9)